 October Long Weekend Labour Day

 There are lots of ways to enjoy a long weekend in Sydney.
-The first Monday in October is Labour Day, giving the whole city three days off to enjoy the start of Spring.
-Head to the beach for the first swim of the season, enjoy a festival, get tickets to a show, explore a coastal walking trail or spot whales making their way back home.
+The first Monday in October is Labour Day, giving the whole city three days off to enjoy the start of spring.
+Head to the beach for the first swim of the season, explore a coastal walking trail, visit a museum or spot whales making their way back home.

 Beaches and outdoor activities

 With the weather warming up, the October long weekend is a great time for a dip.
-Join the crowds at Bondi, catch the ferry to surf at Freshwater or discover one of Sydney’s secret harbour beaches.
-Walk across the Sydney Harbour Bridge for a swim at the North Sydney Olympic Pool or try the 112-year-old Wylie’s Baths in Coogee.
+Test the surf Bondi, catch the ferry to the waves of Freshwater or discover one of Sydney’s secret harbour beaches.
+Or discover some of the city’s spectacular ocean pools, like the 113-year-old Wylie’s Baths in Coogee.

-Celebrate Walktober in Sydney and get active by exploring the city’s wonderful and diverse tracks and trails, from coastal walks to suburban pathways.
+Get active by exploring the city’s walking trails, from coastal pathways to rugged bushland hikes.
 Bondi to Coogee, the Sydney Harbour Bridge to South Head and the Manly to the Spit Bridge all provide glorious views of the city and its surrounds.
+If you prefer to travel on two wheels, check out these top cycling routes.